Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Acknowledgments

-This work was supported by the EPSRC Quantum Communications Hub, Grant No.\ EP/T001011/1.
+This work was supported by the EPSRC Quantum Communications Hub, Grant No.~EP/T001011/1, and from the European Union's Horizon Europe research and innovation programme under the project ``Quantum Secure Networks Partnership'' (QSNP, grant agreement No.~101114043.
 SG acknowledges the NSF Center for Quantum Networks, awarded under grant number EEC-1941583.
-MSB acknowledges University of Arizona's {\em Information in a Photon} course for being introduced to the problem of optimal linear-optic USD receiver designs.
+MSB acknowledges the University of Arizona's {\em Information in a Photon} course for being introduced to the problem of optimal linear-optic USD receiver designs.
+CL acknowledges financial support from PNRR MUR project PE0000023-NQSTI.
+We are grateful to the anonymous referees for their insightful and stimulating comments.